-I got annoyed because I wanted her to understand the content of you know, all of that hippie stuff.
+I got annoyed because I wanted her to understand my quarter baked theoretical lecture.
 She didn’t.
 However, years later, looking back, she probably loved how I expressed it.
-It was passion and story telling at it’s finest.
-That was because those stories demonstrated my passion, my authenticity.
+It was my passion, my values and storytelling at it’s finest.
+That was because those stories demonstrated my vulnerability.

-I went on, and on.
 Guess what?
 She loved it.
-She just stared at me like my ex girlfriend did, mesmerized at how I went on passionately about something I cared about.
+She just stared at me like my ex girlfriend did, mesmerised at how I went on passionately about something I cared about.

-Complete different girls, and completely different stories.
+Complete different people, and completely different stories.
 Nonetheless, the same universal emotions.
 The facts often get shifted around, however, the feelings are always same.